xboudsady/maximo-queries/readme.md

         WHEN dbo.workorder.[description]
 LIKE '%wasp%'
             THEN 'Wasps'
         WHEN dbo.workorder.[description]
 LIKE '%bee%'
-            THEN 'Bees'
+            THEN 'Unique Bug'
         WHEN dbo.workorder.[description]
 LIKE '%fish%'
+            THEN 'Unique Bug'
+        WHEN dbo.workorder.[description]
+LIKE '%earwig%'
+            THEN 'Unique Bug'
+        WHEN dbo.workorder.[description]
+LIKE '%mosqui%'
-            THEN 'Silver Fish'
+            THEN 'Unique Bug'
         WHEN dbo.workorder.[description]
 LIKE '%yellow%'
             THEN 'Wasps'
         WHEN dbo.workorder.[description]
 LIKE '%spider%'